meredithmurfin/DynamicPlacementGenerator/README.md

 - Number of working spare engines currently being stored at each hub

 Limitations:
-- The number of current spare engines cannot be less than 1 and cannot be greater than 5
+- The total number of current spare engines cannot be less than 1 and cannot be greater than 5

 The purpose of this file is to understand the current state being considered so that the action to take associated with the minimum cost is returned.